Last updated on December 17th, 2019 at 06:49 pm

 Make this cheesy dip for game day, New Year’s Eve, or anytime you want to serve a fun party appetizer.
 And I hope you all have a Happy New Year!
 Thanks to Jennifer for letting me visit her blog today!

-- Q: Can you make it ahead of time?
+Can you make the bread bowl dip ahead of time?

 - Mexican Beer Cheese Dip